jiayu-ch15/SACL/README.md

 |      corridor      |        5        |        1       |   mlp   | 10M |  99.06(2.1)  |   97.5(4.1)  |   0.97(1.88)   |       \      |     \     |   \   |    \   |
 |      corridor      |        5        |        1       |   rnn   | 10M |     0(0)     |     0(0)     |      0(0)      |    75.625    |     0     |   0   |    0   |

+if you want to run MADDPG/MATD3/MASAC algorithms, welcome to use this repository [offpolicy](https://github.com/marlbenchmark/offpolicy)
 ## 3. Hanabi

   ### 3.1 Hanabi